kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-k3d-fails-on-linux.md

 ---
-title: Provisioning k3d fails on a Linux machine
+title: Provisioning k3d Fails on a Linux Machine
 ---

 ## Symptom